mastercomfig/mastercomfig/docs/contributing.md

 The OpenGL shader pair cache is located at `glbaseshaders.cfg` and `glbaseshaders_osx.cfg`.
 This is a value store for each shader program, which is an indexed subkey.
-The first value is the vertex shader name, the second is the pixel shader name, third is the vertex shader static index, fourth is the pixel shader static index, fifth is the vertex shader dynamic index and sixth is the pixel shader dynamic index.
+The first value is the vertex shader name, the second is the pixel shader name, third is the vertex shader static index, fourth is the pixel shader static index, fifth is the vertex shader dynamic index, and sixth is the pixel shader dynamic index.

 These files specify what shaders the game should precache, as a base.
 It also saves encountered shaders